Linking intra- and extra-cellular metabolic domains via neural-network surrogates for dynamic metabolic control: Hybrid modeling strategy

 Each combination is applied as a constraint in Eq. \eqref{eq:V_man_cons}.
-Solving the constraint-based model in \eqref{eq:optimal} results in a set of labels (extracellular/exchange fluxes) and features (manipulatable intracellular fluxes).
-A machine-learning approach can be used to learn the mapping between the intra- and extra-cellular flux domains.
+For simplicity, we consider only one manipulatable intracellular flux in the case studies in Section \ref{sec:case_study}.
+Solving the constraint-based model in \eqref{eq:optimal} results in a set of \textit{labels} (extracellular/exchange fluxes) and \textit{features} (manipulatable intracellular fluxes).
+A machine-learning model can be used to learn the mapping between the intra- and extra-cellular flux domains.
+Note that, in principle, other modeling approaches can also be considered.
 Using neural networks, this can be expressed as: